 Finger joint dislocation is a common hand injury.
 Finger dislocation can occur at the proximal interphalangeal (PIP), distal interphalangeal (DIP), ...

-Timothy K Tiu MD Assistant Professor University of Miami Fellow, American Academy of Physical Medicine & Rehabilitation Miami FL
+Timothy K Tiu MD Assistant Professor Fellow, American Academy of Physical Medicine & Rehabilitation Miami NY

 Become a better professional with answer explanations and articles that enable you to master the material.